Earning a master's in forensic psychology creates pathways to well-paying and potentially exciting careers in the field.

 - A master's degree in forensic psychology can lead to a salary increase; those with master's degrees tend to earn more than those with bachelor's.

-- Students can tailor their master's degrees to suit a variety of career areas, including some outside of forensic science.
+- Students can tailor their master's degrees to suit a variety of career areas, including some careers outside of forensic science.

 - Graduate students often enjoy access to special research grant opportunities, which can bolster their resumes before entering the job field.